MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

 - When you start authoring a guide, talk the assembly process out loud – how would you verbally communicate this process to someone in person?

 - To provide overall context, add an Overview and/or Welcome task at the beginning of the guide.

+  SCREENSHOT GOES HERE: overview

   This task can include the following steps:

   - A step that describes what the guide is about.